-*I used sweet potato as I didn’t have canned pumpkin.
-I pierced the potato with a fork a few times, then microwaved it for 5 minutes.
+*I’ve used sweet potato and canned pumpkin.
+For potato I pierced it with a fork a few times, then microwaved it for 5 minutes.
 After it cooled, I peeled it and mashed it, then measured 1/2 cup.
-Done!

 1. Preheat oven to 375 degrees.